What is Head Start?

 - Email: For a Head Start or Early Head Start

-- Call Any Site Location: Speak with a staff person who will be able to take your application over the phone.
+- Call Any Site Location: Speak with a staff person who will be able to help you with your application.

-- For Required Documentation: Take pictures of required documentation with your phone, then email them to the person you completed the application with over the phone; or use our drop box.
+- For Required Documentation: Take pictures of required documentation with your phone, then email them to the person you completed the application with over the phone; drop them by one of the site locations or use our drop box.